MinganMuon/dicegame-online/designdoc.md

 ? - rework css code to remove bloat

-short - phone keyboard for the join room number input box should be a numeric keypad
+short - user list should be shown when the boardarea loads